Information and advice on the STCW convention and related training courses.

-Many people ask, what is STCW 95, what is STCW 2010? even those who have the training often don’t know the meaning!
-The term STCW is from the international convention on:
+Many people ask, what is STCW 95, how is this different to STCW 2010?
+Even those who hold the certification often don’t know the definition.
+The term STCW stems from the international convention on:

 Standards of Training, Certification and Watchkeeping for Seafarers (STCW) 1978